 Like mobile phone packages, each car club has its own set of tariffs, and to become of member of a car club usually requires a joining and/or annual fee and, in some cases, a returnable deposit.

 Once a member, access to vehicles is paid for by the hour (or half hour) and/or by the mile.
-Hourly rates range from around £4 to £5 per hour and mileage rates to cover fuel may apply.
+Hourly rates range from around £4 for a city car to £9 for a van or MPV.
+Mileage rates to cover fuel may apply.
 In some clubs, the first 30-60 miles are 'free' (i.e. only time is paid for).

 At first sight, these hourly and per mile charges may seem high – however, they need to be compared with the real costs of owning and running your own vehicle.
 According to the AA, the total costs of running a petrol or diesel car are around £115 per week (60p per mile) for a car costing £13,000 to £20,000 new (assuming average annual mileage of 10,000 miles).
 The size of this figure often comes as a surprise, as most motorists only consider fuel costs when it comes to calculating the cost of running a car – the true cost also includes depreciation, insurance, road tax, servicing, parts, parking and tolls.